Skip to content

 Pregnancy: An Ultra-Marathon in Waiting

-Pregnancy is a profoundly energy-intensive process.
-It requires immense metabolic output from the expectant mother.
-A study published in the journal Science compared the energy expenditure of human pregnancy.
-It found it to be equivalent to running an ultra-marathon for nearly six months straight.
+Pregnancy is a profoundly energy-intensive process, demanding immense metabolic output from the expectant mother.
+A study published in Science compared the energy expenditure of human pregnancy to running an ultra-marathon for nearly six months straight.
+The body entirely remodels itself, growing a new organ – the placenta – and developing a whole human being.
+This intense physiological demand explains many physical challenges associated with pregnancy, highlighting the human body's incredible adaptability.

 Animal Minds: More Than Just Instinct

+For too long, animals, especially livestock, were viewed as simple biological machines.
+Their welfare was often considered solely in terms of physical health.
+However, modern ethology and veterinary science paint a far richer picture.
 Research now highlights the complex cognitive and emotional lives of many animals.
-Studies show that pigs, for instance, enjoy toys and can suffer from boredom.
-Chickens have complex social hierarchies and can recognise individual faces.
-Providing stimulating environments, such as fields with varied terrain or barns with enrichment items, significantly improves animal well-being.
-This is recognised by evolving international welfare standards, which increasingly account for the psychological needs of animals.
+Pigs, for instance, enjoy toys and can suffer from boredom.
+Chickens exhibit complex social hierarchies and can recognise individual faces.
+Providing stimulating environments significantly improves animal well-being, a fact increasingly recognised by evolving international welfare standards.

 Frequently Asked Questions